cshintov/mynotes/old/_posts/2019-11-02-fun-with-fibonacci.markdown

 date:   2019-11-02 13:45:34 +0530
 categories: jekyll update
 ---
 I love [fibonacci] series!
-Especially to write a function to generate it.
 It can be used to illustrate some nice programming concepts.
 It's recursive implementation is just beautiful.
 With [memoization], of course, for better [time complexity].

 What's a fibonacci?
 It's the following series. <br><br>
 `1, 1, 2, 3, 5, 8, 13, ...`